UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 ![](ps9-nonparametric-unsupervised_files/figure-markdown_github/unnamed-chunk-5-1.png)

+With the plot, we can clearly visualize that the states are clustered by the first principal component.
+States with positive first principal component are one cluster, whereas states with negative first principal component are another cluster.
+Thus, states are clustered by the high and low violent crime rates.

 1. Perform *K*-means clustering with *K* = 4.
 Plot the observations on the first and second principal components and color-code each state based on their cluster membership.
 Describe your results.

 ``` r